N. Korea Threatens Guam, Trump (Media) Goes Ape-Shit

 The speech came following a report that N. Korea has developed a miniaturized nuclear warhead (a nuke that could fit on a missile).
 The standoff between North Korea and the U.S. has been brewing for decades, and what’s worse is the famine and borderline holocaust scenarios the North Korean people have been going through since the country’s first inception in 1948.

-Now, I’m not here to pretend that I’m an expert on the situation going on over there (the options look very complicated, their implications even more so), but I do have an idea of what’s going on in America.
+I’m not here to pretend I’m an expert on the situation (the options look very complicated, their implications even more so), but I do have an idea of what’s going on in America.
 “Trump is a Nazi”, “SJWs are the REAL fascists”, “EVERYONE WHO DISAGREES WITH ME IS A NAZI/FASCIST AND DESERVES TO BURN IN HELL FOR ALL ETERNITY (or at the very least mercilessly ridiculed throughout all the rest of eternity)”.
-These are the quotes most symbolic of America’s foray into the new age (or at least as the media would like to tell me).
+These are the quotes most symbolic of America’s foray into the new age of ‘the future’ (or at least as the media would like to tell me).

 But what does this have to do with North Korea?